Albert0i/MoreOnQueryingChinese/README.md

 #### VI.
 Querying the database
-Now, come to our main course, querying the data:
+Now, come to our main course of querying the data:
 `search3.js`
 ```